dereuromark/cakephp-dto/docs/Motivation.md

 ### Why not entities

 We could just bake more entities.
-But those are, as their namespace suggests, linked to their Table classes, the ORM and to actual tables in the DB.
+But those are, as their namespace suggests, linked to their Table classes, the ORM and to actual rows in the DB tables.
 They have stuff (like dirty/persisted) we don't need need for basic value objects.
 They have a not so clean property access we don't want either.
 The more speaking and precise, the better.